Sandhyavandanam: Abhivādanam

-In the above abhivādana, Kshatriyas and Vyshyas replace śarmā with varmā and guptā respectively.
+In the above abhivādana, Kshatriyas and Vaishyas replace śarmā with varmā and guptā, respectively.

 Samarpaṇam

 One Purāṇācamana and one Smṛtyācāmana are performed.
-Then, Samarpaṇam is done to note that the entire process was undertaken with an intent to please Him as per His directions.
-The fruits of such act are also placed at His disposal.
-He distributes them equitably.
-A philosophy of total surrender to Him is embedded here.
-This can only mollify our pride and implant humility.
+Following this, Samarpaṇam is undertaken, signifying that the entire process was carried out with the intent to please the Divine as per His directions.
+The fruits of these actions are also offered to Him, acknowledging that He equitably distributes them.
+This ritual embodies the philosophy of total surrender, intended to diminish pride and instill humility.

 Kṣamāpaṇam

-Finally, Kṣamāpaṇam (lit. begging pardon (from the God)) is done to seek pardon for acts of omission / error that might have been committed by chanting three of His names thrice.Even with best of intentions and utmost care, inadequacies can creep in.
-It pays to look back, correct mistakes and strive to improvise.
+Finally, Kṣamāpaṇam (literally, "begging pardon" from the Divine) is performed to seek forgiveness for any acts of omission or errors that may have been committed.
+This is done by chanting three of His names thrice.
+Even with the best of intentions and utmost care, inadequacies may occur.
+The practice encourages self-reflection, correction of mistakes, and striving for improvement.